univention/univention-keycloak-app/docs/keycloak-migration/preconditions.rst

 TODO
 Before the migration can take place, please make sure:

-* The UCS domain controller primary is on version 5.0-4.
 * Single singe-on is used for at least one service.
+* The UCS domain controller primary is on version 5.0-4 with the latest errata updates.
+* The server where :program:`Keycloak` should be installed is also on version 5.0-4 with the latest errata updates.
+* If :program:`Keycloak` is already installed, make sure to update to the latest version.